It never ends well in movies, but Solanda’s knuckles lightly rap on the door and nudge it open. She pokes her head inside.

 She hesitates.
 Has he noticed the stain on the carpet yet?
 He doesn’t seem to care that she’s broken in, but maybe he left the door ajar for her.
 It’s best to just roll with it.
 She nods her head.

 “Well, come on!
 I don’t have all day.
 I’m in the back.”
 He spins around and waves for her to follow him.
-He sways his hips as he walks throw the living room, stepping over the fallen plant in the middle of the floor as if it wasn’t even there.
+He sways his hips as he walks throw the living room.
 “You will die once you see this dress.”

 She wonders how true his statement could be.